By Russell A. Augustin, AU Capital Management, LLC

 The daric became the first ancient gold coin to enter into widespread, international use and was one of the most recognizable coins of the ancient world, including being the earliest coin mentioned in the Old Testament.

 The Persian king is depicted in a “running kneeling” position which represented an early approach for portraying motion on coinage.
 The core design remained largely unchanged for the 185 years during which darics were minted, emphasizing the conservative nature of the type.

 The Persians put a focus on the purity of the metal - between 98-99% gold - rather than the artistry of the coin.
 This resulted in the vast majority of darics being of a very crude style.
 However, some rare examples like this one are elegantly engraved in a fine, naturalistic style, showing a significant improvement in the depiction of the king thanks to a brief artistic recovery.

-Alexander the Great conquered the Persians in 329 BC but the daric would outlive the Empire, continuing to be struck under Alexander and his successors until it was eventually fully replaced by Alexander’s stater around 300 BC.
+Alexander the Great conquered the Persians in 329 BCE but the daric would outlive the Empire, continuing to be struck under Alexander and his successors until it was eventually fully replaced by Alexander’s stater around 300 BCE.

 * * *